hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/01__Praveen_R._Bhat.md

 > murder case in the court unlike AV summons mithyA vEda to be evidence for
 > Brahma jnAna.
 >
-​Oh, for this viShama udhAraNa, I have to invoke Dvaitin's misunderstanding of mithyA again!
+Oh, for this viShama udhAraNa, I have to invoke Dvaitin's misunderstanding of mithyA again!
 That we do not summon a vandhyAputra for murder case does not prove that we cannot invite a dream murder-witness for a dream-murder in dream where the accused wakes up as free from all false cases!